jahswilloomoware-ui/Jahswill-Omoware-/README.md

-# Jahswill-Omoware-
+## Section B: JavaScript Variables & Datatypes (Theory)# Jahswill-Omoware-
 TechyJaunt submission

-### 1. What is backend development and how is it different from frontend development?
+### What is backend development and how is it different from frontend development?
 **Backend Development: Refers to the server-side of an application, focusing on databases, servers, APIs, and the logic that powers the frontend.
 It handles data storage, processing, security, and communication with the frontend.
 Users don't directly interact with the backend.
 ** Difference from Frontend Development:
 Frontend: Deals with the user interface (UI) and user experience (UX) – everything the user sees and interacts with in a web browser or mobile app (e.g., HTML, CSS, JavaScript), While Backend: Deals with the "behind-the-scenes" logic, data management, and server operations that make the frontend functional (e.g., databases, APIs, server-side languages like Python, Node.js, Java).